Call Girl of Cthulhu (2014)

 Oh, how I have tried to love this film!
 And I do like the star.
 But this film really makes you appreciate the excellent fight sequences in Brett Kelly’s Avenging Force: The Scarab.
 Still, it has a cheesy charm to it and much of it is genuinely funny.
 At only one-hour in length, it’s worth at least one look.

 Chickboxer is copyrighted despite the fact that JR Bookwalter recorded over the original videotapes.
 You can get it on Bad Movie Police Case #2 with all the usual extras.
 Or you can get it on Crimewave! with all the other Bad Movie Police movies.
+You can get it on Blu-ray from Makeflix with the usual exceptional extras.

 24 November 2020